shadowjs-dev/create-shadow-app/README.md

 1. **Project Name**: Enter the name of your project
 2. **Language**: Choose between TypeScript or JavaScript
 3. **Template**: Select one of the available templates
-4. **Git Repository**: Choose whether to initialize a git repository
-5. **Router**: Choose whether to add ShadowJS Router for client-side routing
+4. **Router**: Choose whether to add ShadowJS Router for client-side routing
+5. **TailwindCSS**: Choose whether to use TailwindCSS v4 for styling
+6. **Git Repository**: Choose whether to initialize a git repository

 ## Project Structure